manuel12/nightwatch_automation/README.md

 ### Reports

-After the tests run an HTML report will be generated inside the _reports_ folder.
+After a tests run an HTML report will be generated inside the _reports_ folder.

 An email report can also be sent.